 As for the mathematical characterization of the general laws of classical mechanics, these are ordinary differential equations that take as inputs the values from the state at time $t_0$, called \emph{initial conditions}, and return the state of the system at any arbitrary time $t$.
 The mathematical theory of differential equation then guarantees that, given any sequence of subsequent states in a certain interval of time, i.e. a \emph{trajectory} in phase space for that interval, there exists always a unique extension thereof, into the past and the future \cite{earman}.
 This mathematical formalization all together leads, in fact, to the formal definition of \emph{Laplacian determinism}: For any given physical state there exists a unique evolution, i.e., a unique trajectory in phase space.
 However, as stressed by Drossel, ``the idea of a deterministic time evolution represented by a trajectory in phase space can only be upheld within the framework of classical mechanics if a point in phase space has infinite precision'' \cite{drossel}.

 We have already pointed out how the concept of infinite precision has no operational meaning.
 This was also recently remarked by Rovelli, who stated that ``concretely we never determine a point in phase space with infinite precision --this would be meaningless--, we rather say that the system `is in a finite region $R$ of phase space', implying that determining the value of the variables will yield values in $R$.'' \cite{rovelli}.
-Note that while in ``orthodox'' classical mechanics $R$ degenerates to a mathematical point, in quantum physics there is a fundamental lower limit to the size of the region in phase space.
+Note that, however, as most of his fellow physicists, Rovelli upholds the ``orthodox'' classical mechanics which considers this a for-all-practical-purposes issue, i.e. at the fundamental level, $R$ degenerates to a mathematical point.
+In quantum physics, on the other hand, there is a fundamental lower limit to the size of the region in phase space.
 In particular, the volume of the region, $Vol(R)$, cannot be smaller than the size delimited by the Planck constant (for each degree of freedom), i.e.,